“The customer is always right”, right?

 Compared to product-centric companies, customer-centric companies are more profitable because they know that their products are only as good as their customers can make use of them.

-Imagine that you have the best product that is out there but you can’t somehow get past the steps of increasing What is product adoption?
-Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does….
+Imagine that you have the best product that is out there but you can’t somehow get past the steps of increasing product adoption.
 If your existing customers or potential customers are not provided with help when deciding to use your products, or when facing problems while using your products, they will eventually give up using your products.

 And yes, they will stop using your products even if they are one of the best that are out there.